Nozom1466/AndrewNg-DeepLearning-Notes-Handwriting/README.md

 2.16 A note on python or numpy vectors

-2.17 Jupyter/iPython Notebooks快速入门 Quick tour of Jupyter/iPython Notebooks
+2.17 Quick tour of Jupyter/iPython Notebooks

 2.18 Explanation of logistic regression cost function